Wellesley Hills Campus / Enrollment Center / 781-239-2600

 - UMass-Boston Foster Furcolo Scholarship

 This scholarship pays for two years’ tuition and mandatory fees at UMass-Boston.
-To apply for this scholarship, a student must have completed or be in process of completing an associate degree program at MassBay with a minimum 3.5 GPA.
+To apply for this scholarship, a student must have completed or be completing an associate degree program at MassBay with a minimum 3.5 GPA.
 This scholarship is awarded each spring.

 - UMass-Boston Chancellor’s Scholarship for Excellence